oguimbal/jcool-docs/general/hooks.md

 ## Mediation success

-When a mediation succeeds, this hook will be called with data will contain a link which enables you to download the contract that you and your opponent have signed.
+When a mediation succeeds, this hook will be called with data that contains a link which enables you to download the contract that you and your opponent have signed.

 ```json
 {